Locally Run Car Hire for the Bay of Kotor

 Seasonal Advice from the Team

-Summer brings the cruise ships — up to four vessels per day between June and September — and with them roughly 8,000 passengers flooding the Old Town between 09:00 and 14:00.
+Summer brings the cruise ships, up to four vessels per day between June and September, and with them roughly 8,000 passengers flooding the Old Town between 09:00 and 14:00.
 We advise arriving early or parking in Dobrota and walking the 800 metres to the Sea Gate.
 Winter transforms the bay into a quieter place: fewer visitors, lower rates, and mountain roads that occasionally close above 1,200 metres due to snow.
 Spring and autumn are the sweet spot.
 April wildflowers line the bay road, September still offers warm seas without the crowds, and the Lovcen road is open and uncrowded.

 Contact Us Any Time

-WhatsApp, Viber, a traditional phone call — whichever suits you.
+Email is the easiest way to reach us.
 We respond quickly, even during the hectic July cruise-ship season.
 Browse the fleet online, lock in a rate, and we take care of the rest.
 Or message us a question about parking near the Cathedral, the best route to Cetinje, or whether that mountain pass is open in December.

 Ready to drive the Bay of Kotor?